darafferty/rapthor/docs/source/products.rst

     Directory containing the FITS images.
 See :ref:`image` for a detailed description of the images.

 ``pipelines/``
-    Directory containing intermediate files of each operation's pipeline.
+    Directory containing intermediate files of each operation's CWL workflow.
 Once a run has finished successfully, this directory can be removed.

 ``regions/``
     Directory containing ds9 region files.
 These regions define the imaged areas and the facet layout (if used).